celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

 const cUSDContractAddress = "0x874069Fa1Eb16D44d622F2e0Ca25eeA172369bC1";
 ```

-You will start  off by importing standard react hooks like `useState` and `useEffect` from the react library.
+You will start by importing standard react hooks like `useState` and `useEffect` from the react library.

-Then we import the web3, contractkit and bignumber js objects from their libraries.
+Then we import the web3, contractkit, and bignumber js objects from their libraries.

 Celo's operations often deal with numbers that are too large for Javascript to handle.
 To handle these numbers, we will use bignumber.js.